Some people experience side effects when taking cannabidiol (CBD) oil and there are other things to consider before using CBD oil for pain.

 Almost all research on CBD oil and pain comes from adult use.
 CBD oil is not recommended for use in children, as there is little research on the effects of CBD oil on a child's developing brain.
 It is also not recommended for pregnant or breast-feeding women.

 While many studies have suggested CBD oil is helpful for pain, more research is needed, especially long-term studies with human subjects.

 However, CBD oil does show a lot of potential for pain relief.
 If anecdotal evidence is to be believed, it can be used to help manage chronic pain in many cases.

 CBD oil is especially promising due to its lack of intoxicating effects and a possible lower potential for side effects than many other pain medications.
+CBD oil is available to purchase online.
 A person should discuss CBD oil with their doctor before starting to use it.